Alien-AV/gangster-game/game-design.md

 ## Gameplay Loop Example
 1. Extort with the boss to seize your first block of territory.
-2. Recruit enforcers (they automatically patrol your territory) to keep heat down.
-Fists specialize in this and can also raid rival businesses for large cash payouts.
+2. Recruit enforcers to support actions and keep risks manageable.
+Fists specialize in forceful play and can raid rival businesses for large cash payouts.
+(Planned: enforcers are assigned from a stack; no passive patrol.)
 3. Hire gangsters and choose their specialty.
 Faces handle the recruiting once unlocked.
 4. Use Face gangsters to expand territory which increases your passive income.
 5. Have Brains purchase businesses and then create illicit operations behind them.
 When building an illicit operation you can select from counterfeiting money, producing drugs, running illegal gambling or fencing stolen goods.